How Much Is My House Worth: A Guide to Finding Out

 Despite your emotional attachment to your home, property is an asset like stocks and shares.
 As a result, its value can be affected by slumps and booms in the marketplace.

 At best, how much your house is worth is a combination of timing (when you decide to sell), a consideration of the house’s characteristics (such as its size and location) and guesswork.
 The simplest answer to this question is that the value of your home is determined by how much a buyer is prepared to pay for it.
+Utilizing multiple databases and public data can help in providing an accurate price estimation.

 Photo of a cottage worth less than the owner thinks